Caution: This plant has toxic sap which can cause skin burns.

 Status in the CKISS region

-- Giant hogweed is classified as Regional EDRR on the CKISS Annual Priority List.
+- Giant hogweed is classified as Eradicate on the CKISS Annual Priority List.

-- There are very few giant hogweed sites in the region and CKISS is working to eradicate these sites and prevent this plant from spreading to new sites.
+- Because of its limited distribution, eradication is feasible.
+CKISS is working to eradicate this plant from these sites and prevent it from spreading to new areas.